 \subsection{$\gamma$-ray Radiative Transfer}

-In Figure \ref{fig:N20_gamma_spectra} we plot the $\gamma$-ray spectra of the model at Day 25, 50, 100 and 200 respectively.
+In the top panel of Figure \ref{fig:N20_gamma_plot} we plot the $\gamma$-ray spectra of the model at Day 25, 50, 100 and 200 respectively.
 The overall pattern does not change, with a peak around 100 keV and the intensity $I$ decreases with the photon energy ($I \sim E^{-2}$).
 The spectra contain contributions of multiple isotopes, including 112, 308 keV from $^{48}$Cr, 158, 480, 812 keV from $^{56}$Ni, 511 keV from e-capture of $^{48}$Cr and $^{48}$V, 847 and 1238 keV from $^{56}$Co and 1312 keV from $^{48}$V. The spectral luminosity is very low compared to the Model W7 counterpart.
 Similar to SNe Ia, most radioactive Fe-group isotopes are synthesized at the inner part of the ejecta.
-Unless the aspherical mixing is explicitly modeled, their radioactive power is heavily shielded by the even more massive envelope.
+Unless the aspherical mixing is explicitly modeled, their radioactive power is heavily shielded by the envelope.

-In Figure \ref{fig:N20_gamma_LC} we plot the total integrated luminosity of the escaped $\gamma$-ray photons at the same snapshot of the stellar profile.
+In the bottom panel of Figure \ref{fig:N20_gamma_plot} we plot the total integrated luminosity of the escaped $\gamma$-ray photons at the same snapshot of the stellar profile.
 The monotonic rising of the luminosity shows that the recession of the photosphere is faster than the decay half-life (100 day -- a few yrs) of the related isotopes.
 The absolute value of the $\gamma$-ray luminosity is much lower than novae and SNe Ia.
-This is expected due to the lower amount of radioactive isotopes synthesized and outside the photosphere.
+This is expected due to the lower amount of radioactive isotopes synthesized outside the photosphere.
 The low $\gamma$-ray luminosity for CCSN suggests that most photons cannot be observed within current telescope sensitivities beyond 50 kpc.
 However, when the ejecta enters the nebulae phase, the photons from very long-lived isotopes (e.g., $^{44}$Ti) can freely propagate around the medium.
-At that point, those photons become the diffused $\gamma$-ray photons with clear line features that are observed.
+At that point, those photons become the diffused $\gamma$-ray photons with clear line features which can be observed.